Juan Cabral, 55, was one of 6 Chicago vulnerable road users fatally struck in May

 According to police, On Tuesday, May 5, Cabral was crossing Ashland westbound in a crosswalk at 47th Street.
 Ashland has seven lanes at this intersection.
 The 54-year-old male driver of a 2009 Toyota Camry was turning east from Ashland onto 47th when he pulled into the same lane as the 28-year-old male driver of a 2007 Dodge Charger.
 The Charger then skidded into the crosswalk, striking the pedestrian in the leg.

 Cabral was initially taken to Holy Cross Hospital in good condition.
 However, he was pronounced dead on May 25 at 7:30 a.m. at Mount Sinai Hospital, according to the Cook County medical examiner’s office.
-An autopsy found that he had died from complications injuries sustained in the crash.
+An autopsy found that he had died from complications from injuries sustained in the crash.

 There were no citations issued, according to the police, who said the case remains an open investigation.